ITBlogger/puppet-module-splunkmgr/README.markdown

 itblogger-splunk

 This class installs and configurs splunk.
-It is a paramaritized version for use with hiera of runthebusiness/puppet-splunk (https://github.com/runthebusiness/puppet-splunk) and includes some small bug fixes, default values added and other tweaks.
+It has been parameteritized for use with hiera It includes work from puppetlabs-seteam/puppet-module-splunk (https://github.com/puppetlabs-seteam/puppet-module-splunk) and includes some tweaks and refactoring.

 Example global.yaml:

 ---
 classes:
-  - splunk
+  - splunk::forwarder
 splunk::logging_server:         '<your logging server>' splunk::splunktype:             'client'
-splunk::deploy:                 'forwarder'

 Example <splunksearchheadnamehere>.yaml:

 ---
+classes:
+  - splunk
 splunk::logging_server:         '<your logging server>' splunk::splunktype:             'search_head'

-splunk::deploy:                 'server'
+Example <splunkclusteredindexernamehere>.yaml:

+---
+classes:
+  - splunk
+splunk::splunktype:		'clustered_indexer' # This makes sure that puppet doesn't control the splunk package or services, but allows it to control firewall rules

-Changes from dhogland/splunk
+Changes from puppetlabs-seteam/puppet-module-splunk
 -------

 - Module is only compatible with Puppet 3.x or PE 3.x because of hiera requirement and because of 'unless' logic type